-How to leave the great outdoors exactly how you found it
+How to leave the great outdoors how you found it

 No, you can't just throw food in the woods.

-This, of course, is easier said than done.
 Making matters worse, 90% of people who visit the outdoors are uninformed about Leave No Trace principles, according to Ben Lawhon, Education Director at Leave No Trace Center for Outdoor Ethics.
-That’s why his organization helps instill proper outdoor etiquette in as many people as possible, whether they’re going on a months-long expedition in the wilderness or just playing Frisbee in the park.
+That's why his organization helps instil proper outdoor etiquette in as many people as possible, whether they're going on a months-long expedition or playing Frisbee in the park.

-“Leave No Trace is not about perfection, it’s about action, about what you can do personally to individually reduce your impact,” Lawhon says.
+"Leave No Trace is not about perfection; it's about action, about what you can do to reduce your impact individually," Lawhon says.

 Some of the principles are intuitive, while others require a little explanation.
 For example, most people know better than to throw a candy wrapper into the woods, but not everyone understands why it's so important to stay on the trail or not transport firewood from one park to another.